Palakkad girl receives prosthetic hand at Kochi hospital

-Kochi: Vinodhini, a nine-year-old girl who lost her right hand following alleged medical negligence at Palakkad District Hospital, will receive a prosthetic arm soon.
-On February 1, the girl was taken to a private hospital in Kochi, where the artificial limb will be fitted.
+Kochi: Vinodhini, the nine-year-old girl who lost her right hand following alleged medical negligence at Palakkad District Hospital, received her prosthetic arm on Sunday at a hospital in Kochi.
+Leader of the Opposition VD Satheesan sponsored the prosthetic limb for the child.

-“The company provides a one-year guarantee for the artificial limb, and it can be used for up to four years,” she said.
+Vinodhini's mother, Praseedha, told the media that, "The company provides a one-year guarantee for the artificial limb, and it can be used for up to four years."

 "Health Minister Veena George has offered support under the Mission Valsalyam project.
 Since the hand will need to be replaced after a few years, we hope to receive assistance through this scheme.
 Many people have come forward with offers of help, but we do not want promises that do not turn into reality.
 Satheesan sir promised an artificial limb for my daughter, and he fulfilled his promise within 20 days," said Praseedha, expressing her gratitude.